luchak/rp8/docs/user_guide.md

 : Inserts new bars into the song to fill the current loop, so that the loop's old contents are now located just after the loop.
 The new bars are then filled with the copied sequence, just as with paste.

-## Closing Thoughts

-You should now know enough to go make something!
-For more information on how the devices work and what specific controls do, see the [Reference][] section.^[Once I write it....]
-For quick reminders in RP-8, remember that you can turn on tooltips.

-If you get stuck or encounter what seems to be a bug, please reach out via the [BBS thread](https://www.lexaloffle.com/bbs/?tid=47284).

-# Reference

 ## Audio Routing